novaitdevteam/nova.docs/docs/components/novabotconnector.md

 ####New Features
 - *Telegram*: Implemented *Typing Indicator* (agent writes a message idicator for clients to see) [:clipboard: NOV-107] [NOV-107]

-	> • The status is set for 5 seconds or less (when a message arrives from your bot, Telegram clients clear its typing status)
+	> The status is set for 5 seconds or less (when a message arrives from your bot, Telegram clients clear its typing status)

 - *Facebook*: Implemented *Typing Indicator* (agent writes a message idicator for clients to see) [:clipboard: NOV-107] [NOV-107]

-	> • Typing indicators are automatically turned off after 20 seconds, or when the bot sends a message.
+	> Typing indicators are automatically turned off after 20 seconds, or when the bot sends a message.

 - *Viber*: Implemented *Typing Indicator* (agent writes a message idicator for clients to see) [:clipboard: NOV-107] [NOV-107]

-	> • Typing indicators not supported for bots
+	> Typing indicators are not supported for bots

 - Optimized deployment of new component versions with daemon process manager [:clipboard: NOV-253] [NOV-253]